input-output-hk/hermes/docs/src/architecture/08_concepts/document_sync/protocol_spec.md

 * Purpose: Order-independent, append-only set with inclusion and non-inclusion proofs.

-* Keying: For each CID, compute key `k = BLAKE3-256(CIDv1-bytes)`.
+* Keying (PoC restriction): For each document CID, require CIDv1 with multihash function sha2-256 (32-byte digest).
-  Implementations MUST convert CIDs to their binary CIDv1 representation before hashing.
+  Extract the multihash digest and use it directly as the SMT key `k` (no re-hashing).
+  Non-conforming CIDs MUST be rejected.
 * Depth: 256 levels (one per bit of `k`).
 * Hash function: BLAKE3-256 (fixed 32-byte output).
 * Domain separation: